 Today is “Inspire Your Heart with Art” day, and we can’t think of better embodiments of this day than Jeff Sparr and Matt Kaplan, Co-Founders of PeaceLove Foundation.
 This amazing organization, through the sister PeaceLove Studios, helps people living with mental illness through art.
 Kaplan and Sparr have become close friends of Alex and Ani.
-Kaplan gave a workshop at our corporate retreat earlier this year and also spoke at a TED Talk with our CEO, Giovanni Feroce.
+Kaplan gave a workshop at our corporate retreat earlier this year and also spoke at a TED Talk we were present at.
 His honesty, sense of humor, and passion for bringing mental illness into the spotlight is truly admirable.

 We are lucky to have PeaceLove Studios‘ Program Director, Amy Kinney, as a guest blogger this month.
 Below she shares her personal story of battling mental illness and becoming an advocate for change in a powerful way.